 Since the Group has many kinds of functional currency, the information on foreign exchange gain (loss) on monetary items is disclosed by total amount.
-For the years ended December 31, 2020 and 2019, foreign exchange gain (loss), including realized and unrealized portions, amounted to \$(6,532) and \$3,384, respectively.
+For the years ended December 31, 2021 and 2020, foreign exchange loss, including realized and unrealized portions, amounted to \$4,289 and \$6,532, respectively.